microvm/microvm-spec/memory-model.rst

-An evaluation A is **sequenced before** another evaluation B if A and B are in the same thread and A is performed before B. All evaluations performed by a particular thread and their "sequenced before" relations form a total order, called the **program order**.
+An evaluation A is **sequenced before** another evaluation B if A and B are in the same thread and A is performed before B. All evaluations performed by a particular µVM thread together with their "sequenced before" relations form a total order, called the **program order**.

     NOTE: In C, there is only a partial order because of unspecified order of evaluations.